kaulquappe23/full_3d_hpe_uplifting/README.md

 Adjust the paths in the file `paths.py` according to your locations.
 The following paths need to be adjusted:
 - `SMPLX_DIR`: Path to the `smpl-models` directory containing SMPL-X model files.
 You can download them from the official SMPL-X website.
 - `VPOSER_DIR`: Path to the directory containing the VPoser trained weights.
-Should be a directory called `V02_05`
+Should be a directory called `V02_05`.
+You can download the files [here](https://smpl-x.is.tue.mpg.de/download.php).
+Scroll down to `VPoser: Variational Human Pose Prior` and select `Download VPoser v2.0`.
 - `FIT3D_DIR`: Path to the fit3D dataset base directory
 - `LOG_DIR` Path to the directory where the log files should be stored